Human male sexuality

 Human male sexuality encompasses a wide variety of feelings and behaviors.
 Men's feelings of attraction may be caused by various physical and social traits of their potential partner.
 Men's sexual behavior can be affected by many factors, including evolved predispositions, individual personality, upbringing, and culture.
-While most men are heterosexual, and attracted only to women, there are minorities of homosexual men and varying degrees of bisexual men.
+While most men are heterosexual, and attracted only to women, there are significant minorities of homosexual men and varying degrees of bisexual men.
+Homosexual males are more common than homosexual females.

 Sexual attraction

 Physical factors

 Research indicates that men tend to be attracted to young women with bodily symmetry.
 Facial symmetry, femininity, and averageness are also linked with attractiveness.
 Men typically find female breasts attractive and this holds true for a variety of cultures.
 The pigmentation of nipples and breasts appears to be the most important quality of breast attractiveness.
 Men rated women with dark nipples and dark areola as significantly more attractive than those with light-colored nipples or areola.
 Breasts of medium cup size were found to be the most attractive, however authors noted that men focused primarily on the coloration of nipples and areola rather than breast size.

 One study found a historical preference for lighter-skinned women.
 However, the accuracy of this research has been questioned by more recent research, which found a preference for women with darker skin tones.
 Experimental studies show that White men are more attracted to women with tanned and light-brown skin, rather than pale women.
-Women in the West believe that men are more attracted to women with tan skin, which likely explain why women are much more likely to tan than men, according to a 2017 study.
+Women in the West believe that men are more attracted to women with tan skin, which likely explains why women are much more likely to tan than men, according to a 2017 study.
 There is a direct correlation between being tan and self-perceived attractiveness among young women.

 Skin color contrast has been linked to male sexual preferences across many cultures.
 Women tend to have darker eyes and lips than men, especially relative to the rest of their facial features, and this attribute has been associated with female attractiveness and femininity, yet it also decreases male attractiveness according to one study.
 Women may use cosmetics such as lipstick and eye shadow to increase their facial color contrast, or to increase the apparent distance between their eyes and eyebrows.
 A 2009 study found that East Asian people had more facial skin contrast than White people, owing to their consistently darker eyes.